natf17/shopify-embedded-app/README.md

-# In Progress: This project replaces the shopify-spring-boot-embedded-app project, as it aims to be entirely decoupled from the importing project.
+# In Progress: This project replaces the shopify-spring-boot-embedded-app project.

 This application enables any Spring web application with Spring Security to become a Shopify app and use Shopify's default OAuth offline access token.